eucalyptus/euca-demo/demos/demo-30-cfn-wordpress/docs/README.md

-# Demo 30: CloudFormation: WordPress
+# Demo 30: CloudFormation: WordPress Procedures

 These procedures will initialize, run or reset a Demo which uses CloudFormation to create a WordPress installation first in an AWS Account, hten a Eucalyptus Demo Account, then migrate